icechen1/wat2eat/README.md

 **Default: Current month**

-Returns a JSON formatted list for every info session happening in the given month containing:
+Returns a JSON formatted list for every info session happening in the given month containing:f

 * **company:** Name of the company
 * **link:** URL to the detailed information page